 It means your 100×100 image will render a quarter the size on a retina device if rendered by counting pixels alone.

-- At 401DPI like the iPhone 6+, 1 point is equal to 3 pixels across and 3 pixels down, or 9 total pixels.
+- At 401DPI like the iPhone 6+, 1 point equals 3 pixels across and 3 pixels down, or 9 total pixels.

 iPhone Rendered Pixels

 When the OS renders a screen, logical pixels are translated to rendered pixels.
-The translation from logical pixels to rendered pixel happens using the device-pixel-ratio.
+The translation from logical pixels to rendered pixels happens using the device-pixel-ratio.
 This ratio specifies how many logical pixels translate to how many rendered pixels for each device.
 This does not have to be an even value.
-Since logical pixels are not actual pixels, but just a unit of length, one logical pixel can translate to 1.5 rendered pixels, for example.
+Since logical pixels are not actual pixels, just a unit of length, one logical pixel can translate to 1.5 rendered pixels.

-The rendered pixels give you the number when you use the multiple (1x, 2x, 3x) that the device has to the screen size in points.
+The rendered pixels give you the number when you use the multiple (1x, 2x, 3x) devices to screen size in points.
 If you want to draw an image in max resolution, then this is the size you should follow.

 iPhone Physical Pixels

 Physical pixels present the actual screen’s pixel resolution.
 In iPhone 11pro, the image resolution is larger on a screen with fewer physical pixels, therefore here comes the need to resize its dimension.
-This value is of significance in terms of details but it shouldn’t influence on the structure of you design.
+This value is of significance in terms of details, but it shouldn’t influence your design structure.